GoogleCloudPlatform/contact-center-ai-samples/goodbye-graffiti-agent/README.md

 you deployed your function.
 You will need the URL when configuring the webhook in Dialogflow CX.

-## Create the agent and configure the webhook
+## Create the agent and configure the webhooks

 1. In your browser, navigate to the
 [Dialogflow CX console](https://dialogflow.cloud.google.com/cx/projects)